jenskye/2cupsofArt/README.md

 <a href="http://2cupsofart.com"><img src="firetree.jpg" title="FireTree" alt="2cupsofart"></a>

-# Raise your mugs!.... clean your brushes
+# Clean your brushes....
+Mix your magical colors!
-# Mix your magical colors..... and enjoy that hot coffee of yours!
+# Raise your mugs..... and enjoy that hot coffee of yours!

 - [Our Vision](#Vision)
 - [Painting Gallery](Gallery.md)